In the field, just the fellow for Thora Hird? (5,3)

 'fellow for thora hird?' is the wordplay.

-'for' means one lot of letters go next to another (I've seen this in other clues).
+'for' is a charade indicator (letters next to each other) (I've seen this in other clues).

-'thora' becomes 't' (this could be a standard abbreviation I've not previously seen).
+'thora' becomes 't' (this might be a standard abbreviation I've not previously seen).

 't'+'hird'='third'